ElainaPata/Flight-Delay-Analysis-Data-Warehouse-Project/Analysis/README.md

 ![Route Delay](analysis_results/route_delay.png)

 **Insight:**
-The most delayed routes are concentrated among lower-frequency regional routes (e.g., SYR → EWR, ASE → SFO), with average delays exceeding 60 minutes.
+The most delayed routes are concentrated among lower frequency regional routes (e.g., SYR → EWR, ASE → SFO), with average delays exceeding 60 minutes.
 This suggests that smaller or less frequent routes may be more vulnerable to disruptions and scheduling inefficiencies.

 ---